The information given below is being disclosed in accordance with AIM Rule 26:

 Barney Quinn, Non-executive Chairman

 Barney has significant experience in the global application software and cloud markets.
-He was the CEO of then AIM-traded Workplace Systems International plc where he was also a nonexecutive director.
-For 13 years Barney was an executive board director of Sherwood International plc and has also been a non-executive director on two other listed software companies, SSP Holdings plc and Raft International plc.
-At Becrypt, the privately held encryption software specialist, he was non-executive chairman for 7 years until July 2012.
+He was the CEO of then AIM-traded Workplace Systems International plc and then latterly a non-executive director at the company.
+For many years Barney was an executive board director of the publicly-quoted Sherwood International plc and has also been a non-director with two other listed software companies, SSP Holdings plc and Raft International plc.
+At Becrypt, the privately-held encryption software specialist, he was non-executive chairman for seven years.
 Barney is currently a non-executive director of Rosslyn Data Technologies plc and non-executive Chairman of Arkivum Limited.
 He also advises a number of cloud-based technology companies.

 Robert holds a Bachelor of Science degree from the State University of New York, Plattsburgh, and served six years in the United States Air Force as Security Police – Security Specialist.